TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 Before you start with the actual assignment, you should make sure that

 1. your syntax definition provides all start symbols needed by your test cases,
-2. your context-free syntax is specified in `templates` sections by productions of the form
+2. your context-free syntax is specified in templates of the form

         Sort             = <...>
         Sort.Constructor = <...>